Sava Petrović (botanist)

-Sava Petrović (1839–1889) was a botanist and Doctor of Medicine.
+Sava Petrović (1839 – 1889) was a Serbian botanist and Doctor of Medicine.
 He is considered to be one of the most important Serbian botanists of the 19th century.
 Petrović was active in phyto-pharmacology, botany and medicine simultaneously, writing and publishing numerous scientific works.
 He is also remembered as a co-founder, like many of his peers, of the Srpsko lekarsko društvo (Serbian Medical Society) in 1872.
 Also the same year his book "Medicinal Herbs"was published.